Useful information for concrete plant design and maintenance

 Can you run out of admix without knowing it?

-You make batch after batch with no admix; this can be a disaster.
+You make batch after batch with no admix.
+This can be a disaster.
 Fortunately, there is an easy fix.
-A simple proximity detector can be attached to the outside of the plastic admix tank, allowing early warning of low admix level.
+You can add a simple proximity detector to the outside of the plastic admix tank.
+This allows early warning of low admix level.
 When connected to BatchTron inputs, alarm messages can be generated.

-Even better is to use our SiloWeigh with liquid tank sensors, to give you a display of the amount in each tank and programmable alarms too.
+Even better is to use our SiloWeigh system with liquid tank sensors.
+This gives you a display of the amount in each tank and programmable alarms too.

 We have installed these sensors in concrete plants.
 Call us for details.